Things to do in Ankara, Turkey

-Many visitors to Turkey make the mistake of assuming that Istanbul is the country’s capital city, when in fact it’s Ankara.
-I was guilty of this oversight, but, then again, I had also never heard of the city before my last trip to Turkey.
+Many first time visitors to Turkey make the mistake of assuming that Istanbul is the country’s capital city, when in fact it’s actually Ankara.
+I was also guilty of this oversight.

 1. Anıtkabir – Mausoleum of Atatürk